andrewcooke/choochoo/docs/getting-started.md

 difficult to document precisely.
 You can get started with the following resources:

-* [Configuration] - this describes how to get started changing the configuration using Python and SQL.
+* [Configuration](configuration) - this describes how to get started
+  changing the configuration using Python and SQL.

 * Read the source:
   * [My own configuration](https://github.com/andrewcooke/choochoo/blob/master/ch2/config/personal.py)
   * [The default configuration](https://github.com/andrewcooke/choochoo/blob/master/ch2/config/default.py)
   * [Available Python functions](https://github.com/andrewcooke/choochoo/blob/master/ch2/config/database.py)

 * [Data Model](data-model) - this describes how the basic concepts in Choocho (things like statistics, topics, journals) are represented in the database.
 Once you understand the details here the links above may appear less like "magic" and more like logical procedures.

+* [Training Plans](training-plans) - these are added in the same way as other diary fields.